 With fifteen years of experience in the non-for-profit sector providing operational support in areas of information management, program evaluation, and project management, Fivel has been Manager of Operations at CFS since December 2018, previously serving at CFS as Team Leader, Support.
 Previous career stops include the University Health Network and the Royal Conservatory of Music, both in Toronto.

 Fivel’s volunteerism is focused on local community building in Hamilton, including the Stinson Neighbourhood Action Plan and St. Paul’s Presbyterian Church Community Repurposing Project.

-Fivel has a Bachelor’s of Arts from Brock University, St. Catherines, and Masters and Doctorate Degrees in Philosophy, with a speciality in logic, from Emory University, Atlanta.
+Fivel has a Bachelor’s of Arts from Brock University, St. Catherines, and Masters and Doctorate Degrees in Philosophy, with a specialty in logic, from Emory University, Atlanta.

 Early Learning and Care Program

 Sherri is a Registered Early Childhood Educator who graduated from Mohawk College in 1999.
 In addition to her diploma in Early Childhood Education, Sherri earned a BA in Psychology with a focus on child development and behaviour from the University of Western Ontario in 1997.
 Sherri has worked in early years programs for the past 22 years.
 She has worked with children from infancy to school-age and has a passion for supporting children with special needs and working with families who are considered vulnerable due to social and emotional needs or other life challenges.